When seeds awaken, gently from the warmth

 When afterwards your breath and mine are sworn

-with vacuum, from where space and stars are born,
+to voids , from where our skin and stars are born,

-inside the light of aftermath your whisper’s cool
+inside the flare of aftermath your whisper’s warm